lucasfreitas/geohawk/README.md

 # Edit .env with your settings
 ```

-3. Place MaxMind databases in the `geoip-bases` directory
+3. Place databases in the `geoip-bases` directory

 4. Start the service:
 ```bash